yehezkiel1086/yehezkiel1086/README.md

 # Hey, I'm Hezky!

 A **Fullstack Developer** with strong focus on **Backend** and A **Cyber Security Enthusiast**.
 Mainly work in Go, Python, Docker, Next.js, Typescript and LangChain environments with Microservices architecture.
-Had experience in doing Penetration Tests to 20+ web applications also server security hardenings.
+Had experience in doing Penetration Tests to 20+ web applications.
 Sometimes build / integrate **AI / Machine Learning** models to make intelligent apps / security systems.

 ## Tech Stacks